-We can all observe that tensions and growing divisions are endangering our societies.
-Hate speech, social media filter bubbles, incitement to antagonise each other based on cultural, social, economic and religious differences have become everyday phenomena.
-Therefore, finding ways to bring people together is more important than ever.
+We see that tensions and growing divisions are endangering our societies.
+Hate speech, social media filter bubbles, and incitement to antagonise each other based on cultural, social, economic and religious differences have become everyday phenomena.
+Therefore, finding ways to bring people together are more important than ever.

-At the 7th ACT NOW Conference Space for Encounter – Overcoming Division, mayors, young people from all backgrounds and socio-economic groups, community workers, innovative NGOs, renowned researchers and practitioners, social entrepreneurs and urban planners from the Middle East to Northern Europe, will come together to work on how social cohesion and youth participation in wide-ranging decisions can be brought forward at the local level.
+At the 7th ACT NOW Conference: Space for Encounter – Overcoming Division, young people from all socio-economic groups, community workers, mayors, innovative NGOs, renowned researchers & practitioners, social entrepreneurs and urban planners from the Middle East to Northern Europe, will come together to work on how social cohesion and youth participation in wide-ranging decisions can be brought forward at the local level.

 The conference takes place at the Brotfabrik in Favoriten, and across the city, but you must apply to attend.
 Those unable to join us will later be able to watch some high-quality films produced about the ideas of the conference.

 In Autumn 2015, the population of Austria increased by 100,000.
 Or 1%, in 3 months.
 That any country could cope with such a huge influx of migrants/refugees was not so clear, but Austria managed it.
 Many of those migrants came to live in Vienna, and the solidarity and engagement shown by many young local people brought positive headlines about Vienna in worldwide media.